-The 10 inch Aura Gravity Ventilator is 10 inches in diameter and has a 4 inch tall collar.
-The model number is AV-10-C4 and has 78 inches of Net Free Area (NFA).
-All 10 inch gravity ventilators come with a standard 16″ x 16″ square flange flashing.
+The 10 inch Aura Gravity Vent is 10 inches in diameter and has a 4 inch tall collar.
+The model AV-10-C4 has 78 inches of Net Free Area (NFA).
+All 10 inch gravity ventilators come with a standard 15″ x 15″ square flange flashing.

-If installed no more than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 7/12.
+If installed less than 4 feet from the peak, this roof vent can go on a roof with a pitch of 3/12 to 7/12.
 However, with modification, this vent is capable of installment on a 12/12 pitch in all climate zones.
 See the installation guides for help installing.

 The Aura Vent is ideal for ventilating steep slope roofs.
 It will remove heat during the summer and moisture during the winter to provide ventilation all year.
 Keeping the attic dry and cool during the winter will preserve attic insulation and prevent ice dams.